-Rebecca M. Jordan-Young, an expert in the biological components of sex, gender, and sexuality discusses her new book, Brain Storm: The Flaws in the Sciences of Sex Differences.
+Rebecca M. Jordan-Young, an expert in the biological components of sex, gender, and sexuality discusses her book, Brain Storm: The Flaws in the Sciences of Sex Differences.

 Female and male brains are different, thanks to hormones coursing through the brain before birth.
 That's taught as fact in psychology textbooks, academic journals, and bestselling books.
 And these hardwired differences explain everything from sexual orientation to gender identity, to why there aren't more women physicists or more stay-at-home dads.